 - The Northwest BC Resource Benefits Alliance (RBA) is an association of all 21 local governments across the Northwest from Masset to Vanderhoof.
-Formed in 2014, the RBA includes all member municipalities and electoral areas of the Regional District of Bulkley-Nechako, the Regional District of Kitimat-Stikine, and the North Coast Regional District. - The RBA was created to negotiate a funding agreement with the province to ensure that the Northwest benefits from the tremendous level of economic development activity in the region.
+Formed in 2014 by the Regional District of Kitimat-Stikine and its member municipalities and electoral areas, the RBA was then expanded in July 2015 to include the Regional District of Bulkley-Nechako, the North Coast Regional District, and all member municipalities and electoral areas. - The RBA was created to negotiate a funding agreement with the Province to ensure that the Northwest benefits from the tremendous level of economic development activity in the region.